Blog Mental Health Therapy Hot Cold Shower Therapy: Benefits, Risks, And Technique

 Reduces Fatigue

-A meta-analysis was done in 2017 to explore the effects of contrasting hydrotherapy fatigue recovery.
+A meta-analysis was performed in 2017 to explore the effects of contrasting hydrotherapy fatigue recovery.
 It was discovered that the technique was instrumental in helping team sports players recover from fatigue.
 This was 24-48 hours after the game (6).

 Cold water immersion did not have the same effect.